Editorial Review

 GHRP-6 and GHRP-2

-The most effective research protocols combine a GHRH analog (CJC-1295) with a GHRP (Ipamorelin or GHRP-2) for synergistic GH release.
-Studies demonstrate that this combination produces GH output 2–3 times greater than either compound alone — the GHRH provides the releasing signal while the GHRP amplifies the pituitary response and suppresses somatostatin (the GH-inhibiting hormone).
+The most effective research protocols combine a GHRH analog (CJC-1295) with a GHRP (Ipamorelin or GHRP-2) for combined GH release.
+Studies show this combination produces GH output 2–3 times greater than either compound alone.
+The GHRH provides the releasing signal while the GHRP amplifies the pituitary response and suppresses somatostatin (the GH-inhibiting hormone).

 Recovery Peptides: BPC-157 and TB-500